manAs3345/manas-webapi-assgnment1/README.md

 Example:<br/>
 >`const borrowBook = book.borrowBook("Beholder","Ryan La Sala");`<br/>`console.log(booksToBorrow);`

 **returnBook(bookName, bookAuthor)** - Changes the status of a book from "Borrowed" to "Available" provided the book has status of "Borrowed".
-The user can return a book one at a time using this method
+The user can return a book one at a time using this method.

 >Parameter(s):<br/>
  > `bookName` - the name of the book to return<br/>